What to pack for a city trip: The perfect city trip packing list!

 We always pack clothes for about a week, no matter if we travel for a week, a month or half a year.
 Everywhere in the world you will find either a laundry service, a laundromat for washing yourself or, in case of need, a sink.

-So, what is most important is what you pack.
+Most important is what you pack.
 Try to choose your clothes so that you can combine many pieces.
 In Jenny’s case, for example, a dress that she can wear over a warmer pair of tights, and in Basti’s case, for example, two sweaters for different temperatures, which he can simply put on top of each other if necessary.

 Especially important for a perfect city trip in Europe is a good jacket.
 Jenny has chosen a light but wind- and water-repellent jacket from Fjällräven.

-The best shoes for your city break
+The best shoes for your city trip

 When it’s really warm, we like to wear flip flops.